tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 - [🇫🇷 Clever Cloud](https://www.clever-cloud.com/en/) (from 26,50€/month)

 ⛔️ Don't ever use a FTP or a SFTP to deploy to the production.
 Since you need to build your project by running `composer install` and maybe build assets by running `yarn build`, the long dead process of copy/paste the project on your FTP are **definitely and finally** dead ⛔️

+# What you should already be doing

+Here's a list of things you should already be doing, so they don't deserve a chapter on their own:

+- Work with a Virtual Machine, that will allow everyone to have the same environment.
+You can use [trellis](https://roots.io/trellis/) or [manala](http://www.manala.io/) if you're more technical.
+- Use the latest version of PHP available
+- Work with pull request
+- Review, and ask reviews on your code by your peers
+- Configure Github to disallow pull request merging if your pull request doesn't have reviews.

 # Note for WordPress plugins developers